-Activity Risks Control in Lin e of Тур e of Monitoring/Assurance/ RAG Comments
+Activity Risks Control in Lin e of Тур e of Monitoring/Assurance/ Comments

-place/ De fence e Con trol
+place/ De fence e Con trol RAG

 Frequency/ RAG 1 2 3 P D

 role, arrangements are established to allow support to immediate teams

 be obtained at short notice if required in the event of a difficulties and Government already have

 short term absence.
 This might, for example, involve time pressures restrictions mean formal

 being able to call on support from another ALB. over finding that HFEA must handover

 solutions. initially seek to materials in

 Where there may be no internal solution to cover a recruit from place, so we

 longer term absence or departure, consideration is within a pool of would need

 given to what can be done to manage in the short term staff working for to consider if

 and to expedite recruitment of a replacement. the DH, Civil anything

 Service and NHS. more is

 This can lead to needed).

 difficulties with

 long recruitment HFEA may

 processes which benefit from

 reduce the succession

 possibility of planning for

 formal handovers between the key roles

+which could

-former and future which could
+former and future be

-post holder. be

-post noider. temporarily
+post holder. temporarily

 If unsuccessful, vacant (raised in

 HFEA can recruit succession

 external or and

 agency staff on resilience

 fixed term section

 contracts.
 This above).

 can however above).

 extend the Management

 recruitment time comments:

 which reduces the Agreed, and

 likelihood of full this links

 handovers with the

 between outgoing point about

 and incoming business

 staff. continuity

 and business

 HFEA are very critical

 Activity Risks Control in Lin e of Тур e of Monitoring/Assurance/ Comments

-· · place/ Def fence e Con RAG
+place/ Def fence e Con RAG

 Frequency/ 1 2 3 P D

 RAG

 tightly resourced functions

 so there are above.
 PR to

 minimal raise for

 opportunities for consideration

 existing staff to at CMG.

 fill roles left

 vacant by others.

-Culture of support for staff 1 =0.1 1 00 T == 1 T
+Culture of support for staff I T =.
+1

 The organisation has an open and supporting If there is a Annual staff X X The staff survey results are

 culture such that those under, or foreseeing, culture where survey (March fed back to CMG and the

 excessive pressures or difficulties share that staff have to each year) wider business through the all

 information so that they can be supported if absorb assesses staff away day.

-required and management can consider any pressures and wellbeing and CN FTT II.
+required and management can consider any pressures and wellbeing and

 actions required to mitigate risk. deliver capacity of staff.
 SMT meetings discuss culture

 regardless of Survey is based and feeling within the

 There is a culture of open discussion or workloads, workload, the on civil service business (67 staff) and act

-pressures and sharing such information is not seen as a degree of competency framework. when necessary.
+pressures and sharing such information is not seen as a degree of competency when necessary.

-sign of weakness. pressure on them and level iramework.
+sign of weakness. pressure on framework.

+them and level 0 37 37

 of risk that they One to one X X

-may not deliver conversations are Λ Λ
+may not deliver conversations are held with line

-or could suffer held with line
+or could suffer under the

-under the managers (see
+managers (see

-pressure is point 1).
+pressure is increased.
+In point 1).

-increased.
-In polite 1).

 this situation Leadership team X X

-the HFEA is less have an open 11
+the HFEA is less have an open Λ Λ

 able to plan to door policy, sit

 mitigate the with their teams

 risk. and lead by

-example -
+115K. example -

 recognising staff

 who have gone

 the extra mile and

 supporting

 flexible working.

+nomble working.

 A full staff X X

+A Iuli Stali Λ Λ